pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.load_widget`           PDF only: load a specific field :meth:`Page.load_links`            return the first link on a page :meth:`Page.new_shape`             PDF only: create a new :ref:`Shape` :meth:`Page.remove_rotation`       PDF only: set page rotation to 0 :meth:`Page.replace_image`         PDF only: replace an image :meth:`Page.search_for`            search for a string
+:meth:`Page.load_widget`           PDF only: load a specific field :meth:`Page.load_links`            return the first link on a page :meth:`Page.new_shape`             PDF only: create a new :ref:`Shape` :meth:`Page.recolor`               PDF only: change the colorspace of objects :meth:`Page.remove_rotation`       PDF only: set page rotation to 0 :meth:`Page.replace_image`         PDF only: replace an image :meth:`Page.search_for`            search for a string